jpverkamp/blog/content/programming/advent-of-code/2018/2018-12-06-infinite-area-simulator.md

 (define VOLUME (* (- MAX-X MIN-X) (- MAX-Y MIN-Y)))
 ```

-Next, define our distance function, a function to find the closet point from our list of given points, and a helper that will give the four neighbors to a given point (we'll use this to {{< wikipedia "flood fill" >}}).
+Next, define our distance function, a function to find the closet point from our list of given points, and a helper that will give the four neighbors to a given point (we'll use this to [[wiki:flood fill]]()).

 ```racket
 ; Manhattan distance